ourlifeloop/marketing/src/cms/training-faqs/what-functionality-do-connections-have-1.md

   -Add Photos they would like to share with the resident to their gallery.

-  -Optional: make maintenance and transportation requests.
+  -Optional: make work and transportation requests.
 topics:
   - connection-portal
   - main-page